Project: Mist Demo, Player Count, and Early Access Pricing Guide

 | Does the demo prove final optimization and save behavior? | No | Needs hands-on verification |

 This is the kind of page that helps a user make a real decision.
 It does not pretend the whole survival loop is solved.
-It just tells readers what they can act on before launch.
+It just tells readers what they can act on now.

 What the Demo Confirms